bablokb/pi-boot-switch/README.md

-        -c          copy partition (select target with -t) -t dest     target partition (required for -i, -c or -s, e.g. '-t /dev/sdc') -S          target partition is on a SD-card, not an usb-device -F          format target partition
+        -c          copy partition (select target with -t) -t dest     target partition (required for -i, -c or -s, e.g. '-t /dev/sdc') -C other    copy from another partition (select target with -t) -S          target partition is on a SD-card, not an usb-device -F          format target partition
         -k          keep existing /home on target during copy (don't use -F)